-- Designation of the focal points in a registered CDM project activity : Submitting a new MoC statement duly signed by all PPs, either (a) through the focal points for scope of authority, or (b) any of the PPs for changes to the MoC statement excluding its annexes. - The signation of the focal points in a registered CDM PoA: submitting a new MoC statement duly signed the CME, either through: - (a) the focal points for scope of authority, or (b) the incoming CME. - Provide the submitted of Annex 2 shall be submitted.
+- Designation of the focal points in a registered CDM project activity: Submitting a new MoC statement duly signed by all PPs, either (a) through the focal points for scope of authority, or (b) any of the PPs for changes to the MoC statement excluding its annexes. - Designation of the focal points in a registered CDM PoA: submitting a new MoC statement duly signed the CME, either through:

+(a) the focal points for scope of authority, or (b) the incoming CME. - A new MoC statement and its attachment of Annex 2 shall be submitted.